8 Social Media Design Tips for User Engagement

 2. Use GIFs

-No matter how you pronounce them (as long as it’s not JIF), GIFs can be an amazing tool when you create a post for your social media.
+No matter how you pronounce them (as long as it’s not JIF), GIFs can make one of the most creative types of content.
 If you’re unsure whether to use a photo post or a video, a GIF is the perfect middle ground.

 Many social media post design tips overlook them as viable marketing visuals, but they allow for some inspiring design.

 You can use GIFs as brief teasers for bigger pieces of promotional material, as well as standalone posts.
-Reaction GIFs are a huge part of internet meme culture and, when used correctly, they can generate massive user engagement.
+Reaction GIFs are a huge part of internet meme culture and, when used correctly, they can generate massive user engagement and help you connect with your audience.
 This is especially true for Twitter, where brands can directly engage and communicate with their customers.

 3. Add text to photo posts